 Retail Sales YoY in Poland averaged 7.37 percent from 2001 until 2022, reaching an all time high of 33.40 percent in April of 2022 and a record low of -22.60 percent in April of 2020.
 This page provides the latest reported value for - Poland Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Poland Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Retail Sales YoY in Poland is expected to be 5.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Poland to stand at 3.60 in 12 months time.
-In the long-term, the Poland Retail Sales YoY is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Retail Sales YoY in Poland is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Poland Retail Sales YoY is projected to trend around 3.00 percent in 2023 and 2.80 percent in 2024, according to our econometric models.